 Beyond these strategies, CMU has engaged in an effort in support of the broader definition of environmental sustainability afforded by the UN's Sustainable Development Goals (SDG).
 Overall goals of the university pertaining directly to tree replacement include increasing canopy cover, invasives management, stormwater performance, and carbon sequestration.
-For more detailed information on the existing environmental overlays and tree cover of CMU, refer back to Section 2.0, page 18 and 29.
-For the full Tree Replacement Study refer to Appendix I, pages 218 - 227.
+For more detailed information on the existing environmental overlays and tree cover of CMU, refer back to Section 2.0.
+For the full Tree Replacement Study refer to Appendix I.